hcooper/sleep-on-lan/README.md

 ## Security Considerations

-**Warning**: This daemon has no authentication.
+**⚠ Security Warning**: This daemon has no authentication.
 Any device on your network that can send UDP packets to the listening port can trigger system suspend.

 Recommendations:
 - Use firewall rules to restrict access to trusted IP addresses